Feast of the Ascension: In Western Christianity

 The Latin terms used for the feast, ascensio and, occasionally, ascensa, signify that Christ was raised up by his own powers, and it is from these terms that the holy day gets its name.
 In the Book of Common Prayer of the Anglican Communion, "Holy Thursday" is listed as another name for Ascension Day.
 William Blake's poem "Holy Thursday" refers to Ascension Day; Thomas Pruen used the term to refer to Ascension Day in his Illustration of the Liturgy of the Church of England, published in 1820; however use of the term "Holy Thursday" to mean Ascension Day is rare, and the term is more generally applied by most Christian denominations to Maundy Thursday in Holy Week.

-In Western Christianity, the earliest possible date is April 30 (as in 1818 and 2285), the latest possible date is June 3 (as in 1943 and 2038).
+In Western Christianity, the earliest possible date is 30 April (as in 1818 and 2285), or 1 May in some centuries (such as the 20th, 21st, and 22nd), while the latest possible date is 3 June (as in 1943 and 2038).
 In the Catholic Church, the Ascension of the Lord is ranked as a Solemnity and is a Holy Day of Obligation.
 In the Lutheran Churches, the Feast of the Ascension is a feast.
 In the Anglican Communion, Ascension Day is a Principal Feast.

 The three days before Ascension Thursday are sometimes referred to as the Rogation days, and the previous Sunday—the Sixth Sunday of Easter (or the Fifth Sunday after Easter)—as Rogation Sunday.

 Ascension has a vigil and, since the 15th century, an octave, which is set apart for a novena of preparation for Pentecost.
 In the Book of Common Prayer of the Church of England the Sunday following Ascension Day is called the Sunday after the Ascension.
 For Anglo-Catholics Ascension Day is a double of the 1st class with a privileged octave of the third order.

 In traditional Methodist usage, The Book of Worship for Church and Home (1965) provides the following Collect for Ascension Day, commonly called Holy Thursday:

 Almighty God, whose blessed Son our Saviour Jesus Christ ascended far above all heavens, that he might fill all things: Mercifully give us faith to perceive that according to his promise he abideth with his Church on earth, even unto the end of the world; through the same thy Son Jesus Christ our Lord.
 Amen.